jairoandre/freela-up/readme.md

 4. Describe anything useful on the content that you find important.
 5. Click on the big green button!

->Can't seem to find how to compare the branchs?
+>Can't seem to find how to compare the branches?
 Just change the link to your issue ID: https://github.com/panchodev/zup-painel/compare/develop...ZUP-232

 After you create a new pull request, the code will be put under review by another member of the team.